 You will have the necessary skills, knowledge and experience to seek management trainee, junior management positions within both the hospitality and tourism sector.
 Recent alumni have found employment in Dubai, China, US, Canada, South Korea, Saudi Arabia, Switzerland and India.
 We also have many former students who continue to improve their careers in locations across the UK, Ireland and Channel Islands.

-BA/BA (Hons) International Hospitality Management
+BA (Hons) International Hospitality and Tourism Management)

 BA/BA (Hons) International Hospitality and Tourism Management